 It is well known that women and minorities are underrepresented relative to their share of the population in politics.
 A corollary is that men, and particularly, white males are overrepresented relative to their numbers.
 (And as the data has shown thus far, it is not because the qualifications between men and women are highly different - at least not divergent in ways that are likely to impact the quality of their candidacy.)
 But what are the magnitudes of the biases and how do they compare?
-Do women or minorities face higher barriers to entry (i.e. are white females less/more represented compared to their population than minorities)?45 And are the barriers additive (i.e. are female minorities "penalised" for
+Do women or minorities face higher barriers to entry (i.e. are white females less/more represented compared to their population than minorities)?
+And are the barriers additive (i.e. are female minorities "penalised" for being both female and minority)?
+Are the disparities between females and males the same within the white and minority groups?

-44 Findlay, Stephanie & Nicholas Köhler (2010).
-"The enrolment controversy."
-Macleans, November 2010.
-(Original title was "Too Asian?" but was changed - as well as its content - on account of the perceived racist undertones of the article.)
+&lt;sup>44 Findlay, Stephanie & Nicholas Köhler (2010).
+"The enrolment controversy.\" Macleans, November 2010. (\Original title was "Too Asian?" but was changed - as well as its content - on account of the perceived racist undertones of the article.)

-45 That "barrier" can also include a low willingness to engage in politics.
+&lt;sup>45 That "barrier" can also include a low willingness to engage in politics.